 For more information on the HR organisation, HR policy and contact details see: 'Working at UM'.

-The Legal Affairs department (afdeling Juridische Zaken, or JZ) provides strategic advice and support to the Executive Board and faculties of Maastricht University.
+The Legal Affairs department (afdeling Juridische Zaken, or JZ) provides legal and strategic advice and support to the Executive Board, faculties and other divisions of Maastricht University.

 The department of Marketing & Communications (M&C) is responsible for improving the reputation of Maastricht University and maintaining/ increasing the university's network.
 M&C currently has a staff of 31 working in the following departments: Student recruitment, Press, Central Editing, and the House Style office.